Back to All Events

 • The Goldsmiths Centre 42 Britton Street London, England, EC1M 5AD United Kingdom (map)

-For this talk, our Editorial Directer Nina Sophia-Miralles and a panel of experts across jewellery and sustainability came together for an evening exploring the future of diamonds.
+For this talk, our Editorial Director Nina Sophia-Miralles and a panel of experts across jewellery and sustainability came together for an evening exploring the future of diamonds.
 We looked at the current state of the diamond industry and discussed the key differences between mined diamonds and lab grown gems.
 The rise in manufacture of lab grown diamonds and ever evolving techniques for their creation is beginning to impact the traditional diamond sector.
 We explored how our cultural opinion of diamonds is shifting as a result of these changes and what more needs to be done to ensure a sustainable future for the industry.

 Laura Chavez